Picture the scene…

 Also, you’ll get bored if you do the exact same thing all the time.
 That’s not consistency.

 It’s a running joke that a personal trainer is also a part-time therapist.

-Hey, for many clients the hour they spend in the gym is the only hour they can vent to someone who isn’t connected to their work or home life.
+For many clients, the single hour they spend in the gym with their trainer is the only hour they can vent to someone who isn’t connected to their work or home life.

-But if the tables are turned, it gets weird.
+But if the tables are turned, it’s weird AF.

 If venting your anger helps you get a better workout, so be it.

 But if the roles are reversed, the boundary of professionalism is lost.